This will be the hardest post I’ve ever had to write.

 I will not quit.

-Please note that this post is now well over 1.5 years old.
+Please note that this post is now 3 years old.
 Since writing it, my eating habits have evolved a great deal.
 I no longer feel comfortable talking about my experience with Hashimoto’s (which is still a work in progress), nor giving advice to others about their situations (which can be vastly different).

 Thank you for your understanding.